Coherent Tannaka duality and algebraicity of Hom-stacks: A relative boundedness result for Hom stacks

-In this section we prove the following boundedness result for Weil restrictions (or equivalently, for Hom stacks).
+Here we prove the following relative boundedness result for Hom stacks.

 \begin{theorem} Let $f\colon Z\to S$ be a proper, flat and finitely presented morphism of algebraic stacks.
+Let $X$ and $Y$ be algebraic stacks that are locally of finite presentation and quasi-separated over $S$ and have affine stabilizers over $S$.
+Let $g\colon X\to Y$ be a finitely presented $S$-morphism.
+If $g$ has affine fibers, then

-Let $X\to Z$ be a representable morphism of finite presentation with affine fibers.
-Then the Weil restriction $f_*X=\weilr_{Z/S}(X)\to S$ is of finite presentation.
-If in addition $X\to Z$ is a group, then $f_*X\to S$ is a group with affine fibers. \end{theorem}
+is of finite presentation.
+If in addition $g\colon X \to Y$ is a group, then $\underline{\Hom}_S(Z,g)$ is a group with affine fibers. \end{theorem} Theorem~\ref{T:rel-boundedness-affine-fibers} is used in Theorems \ref{T:main_alg_hom} and \ref{T:main_alg_weilr} to establish the quasi-compactness of the diagonal of Hom-stacks and Weil restrictions.

-Theorem~\ref{T:weilr-boundedness-affine-fibers} is used in Theorem~\ref{T:main_alg_hom} (resp.\ \ref{T:main_alg_weilr}) to establish the quasi-compactness of the diagonal of Hom-stacks (resp.\ Weil restrictions).
-Without using Theorem~\ref{T:weilr-boundedness-affine-fibers}, the proofs give the algebraicity of Hom-stacks (resp.\ Weil restrictions) and that the diagonal is (quasi-)affine when the diagonal of $X\to S$ (resp.\ $X\to Z$) is (quasi-)affine.
-In the setting of Theorem~\ref{T:weilr-boundedness-affine-fibers}, $X\to Z$ is representable and hence has quasi-affine diagonal.
-Thus, we can conclude that $f_*X\to S$ is representable, quasi-separated and locally of finite presentation.
-It remains to prove that $f_*X\to S$ is quasi-compact.
+Without using Theorem~\ref{T:rel-boundedness-affine-fibers}, the proof of Theorem \ref{T:main_alg_hom} give the algebraicity of the Hom-stacks and that they have quasi-separated diagonals.
+In the setting of Theorem~\ref{T:rel-boundedness-affine-fibers}, we may conclude that $\underline{\Hom}_S(Z,g)$ is a quasi-separated morphism of algebraic stacks that are locally of finite presentation over $S$.
+It remains to prove that the morphism $\underline{\Hom}_S(Z,g)$ is quasi-compact.